Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 #### Properties

-Inside the chunks, we find properties that store the actual data saved by the class:
+Inside the chunks, we find properties, which are key-value pairs that classes use to store the actual data.
+Each property stores its name, type and value.
+In ASCII mode the format for this is`name=type:value`.
+For example:

 `visual=string:SURFACE.3DS`

-In ASCII mode the format is `name=type:value`

 ## Implementation